bootflat/bootflat.github.io/README.md

 BOOTFLAT is an open source Flat UI KIT based on Twitter Bootstrap 3.1.0 css framework.
 It provides a faster, easier and less repetitive way for web developers to create elegant web app.

-Note: Compatible Browsers: IE8, IE9, IE10, Firefox, Safari, Opera, Chrome.
+Note: Compatible Browsers: `IE8, IE9, IE10, Firefox, Safari, Opera, Chrome`.

 Thanks for supporting our website and enjoy!